nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh.rst

 .. _ug_bt_mesh:

-Bluetooth Mesh
+Bluetooth mesh
 ##############

-The |NCS| provides support for developing applications using the Bluetooth Mesh protocol.
+The |NCS| provides support for developing applications using the Bluetooth mesh protocol.
 The support is based on Zephyr's :ref:`bluetooth_mesh` implementation.

-See :ref:`samples` for the list of available Bluetooth Mesh samples.
+See :ref:`samples` for the list of available Bluetooth mesh samples.

-The Bluetooth Mesh samples use the `nRF Mesh mobile app`_ to perform provisioning and configuration.
+The Bluetooth mesh samples use the `nRF Mesh mobile app`_ to perform provisioning and configuration.

 .. toctree::
    :maxdepth: 1